jusevitch-mitll/lomap/README.md

     ```

   * Note: Ensure that Python 2.7 is installed.
-  * Note: If Python3, install matplotlib==2.2.3 in order to maintain compatibility with network 1.11
+  * Note: If Python3, install matplotlib==2.2.5 in order to maintain compatibility with network 1.11
-  * Note: If Python3, there is not easy way to install `pp` package.
+  * Note: If Python3, the pp package can be installed from this (unofficial) Github repository: https://github.com/jusevitch-mitll/pp3

 4. Download and unpack _ltl2dstar_
   * Download from: https://www.ltl2dstar.de/
   * Unpack _ltl2dstar_